 This leads us to the most important step which will certainly determine how your journey is going to shape up- your eating habits.
 We all know the primary rules and yes and no’s about dieting, but sometimes we give in to our cravings and succumb to the temptation.

-What do food mean to you and does your food cravings stop you from losing weight?
+What does food mean to you and does your food cravings stop you from losing weight?

 Do you keep thinking about food all day?
 Does your mind cling onto food when you are low and mellow?
 Do you feel you are not in control of your eating behavior and pattern?

-Are you dealing with emotional issues and is food your best friend and solace?
+Are you dealing with emotional issues and is the food your best friend and solace?

 Emotional eating tends to become habitual when you anchor to food in times of stress, anxiety and emotional distress.
 With so much emotional clouding, it becomes difficult for the person to identify the actual problem.